Make Your Band More Competitive For Music Festivals

 Festivals—long a favorite summer pastime in Europe—have now taken firm hold among US music fans as the places to see new music.
-Naturally, that leaves even more bands asking how to get on the bill.
+Naturally, that leaves even more bands asking to get on the bill.
 Getting booked to play a music festival is extremely competitive.

-No, you don't want to play just any old music festival that will have you.
+You may not want to play just any music festival that will have you.
 That's akin to sending your music to every promoter, label, agent, and so on in town, regardless of the kind of music they work in.

 If you don't have an agent, does the festival welcome submissions directly from musicians?
 Don't waste energy chasing festivals that aren't a good fit for you, even if they happen to be festivals you enjoy as a music fan.
 Get in where you fit in, and you'll get booked much easier.

 Set a Calendar

-Do not apply to things late.
-Do not miss deadlines.
+Do not apply to gigs late.
+Don't miss deadlines.
 Create a calendar of submission deadlines to all of the festivals you want to play so the opportunity doesn't pass you by.